Optimal Wheeler Language Recognition: The algorithm

 \subsubsection{Implementation}

-We implemented the algorithm of Theorem \ref{theorem: main result} in C++.
-Our algorithm takes in input either a regular expression or a DFA and checks if the recognized language is Wheeler.
-We tested our algorithm on six randomly generated DFAs with different combinations of number of states and edges where $n=(500\cdot2^i: i=0,\ldots,5)$ and $m=3n$.
+We implemented the algorithm of Theorem \ref{theorem: main result}.
+The code is available at \url{http://github.com/regindex/Wheeler-language-recognizer}.
+It takes in input either a regular expression or a DFA and checks if the recognized language is Wheeler.
+We tested our algorithm on two random DFA datasets: (i) one with different combinations of number of states and transitions where $n=\{500\cdot2^i: i=0,\ldots,5\}$ and $m=3n$ to show the quadratic running time, and (ii) the other with a fixed number of transitions, $m=16\cdot 10^3$, and different widths $p=\{400,800,1600,3200\}$ of the minimum DFAs to show the running time with respect to $p$.
 Our experiments were run on a server with Intel(R) Xeon(R) W-2245498 CPU @ 3.90GHz with 8 cores and 128 gigabytes of RAM running Ubuntu 18.04 LTS 64-bit.
-As expected, our experimental results show that the running time of our algorithm grows linearly in $mp$.
-Since on our input instances, $p$ is roughly similar to $n$, and we double $n$ at each step, the running time shows a quadratic growth (see Table \ref{fig:exp1}).
-The code is available at the GitHub repository \url{https://github.com/regindex/Wheeler-language-recognizer.git}.
+As expected, our experimental results show that the running time grows linearly in $mp$.
+It is worth noting that, on our input instances in the first dataset, $p$ is roughly similar to $n$, and we double $n$ at each step, the running time shows a quadratic growth (Fig. \ref{fig:exp1}(a)).
+On the other hand, when the number of transitions is fixed, the running time grows linearly to the width $p$ of the minimum DFA (Fig. \ref{fig:exp1}(b)).
+This can be measured from the slopes of the fitted lines on the log-log plots, which are 2.03 and 1.04, respectively.